agude/agude.github.io/_posts/2024-09-02-steelcase_gesture_review.md

 {% capture file_dir %}/files/steelcase/{% endcapture %}

 Although I have a [standing desk][desk_review], I still spend more than half of my day sitting.
-The secondhand office chair my brother-in-law gave me during the pandemic was falling apart even before I got it, so after four years, I decided to upgrade.
+For four years, I used the secondhand office chair my brother-in-law gave me during the pandemic, but it was falling apart even before I got it.
+So I decided it was time to upgrade.

 [desk_review]: {% post_url 2020-05-27-nookdesk_review %}